seqan/seqan/manual/source/Tutorial/Workflows/KnimeReadySeqAnApp.rst

 ===============================

 Learning Objective
-  You will learn how to use the the seqan:::dox:`ArgumentParser` and the seqan build system so that, at the end, a new SeqAn application can be integrated in KNIME easily.
+  You will learn how to use the the seqan:::dox:`ArgumentParser` and the SeqAn build system so that, at the end, a new SeqAn application can be integrated in KNIME easily.
   After completing this tutorial, you will be able write a new SeqAn application that can be imported into a KNIME Eclipse plugin with a couple of commands.